eove/orca/docs/workflow/69/IN69-verifications-recurrentes-de-la-pki.md

 In order to execute the current document, you will need:
 * An initialised offline vault
 * An initialised and running online vault
-* To fulfill all the prerequisites to run an IN65 ceremony
+* To fulfill all the prerequisites to run an ceremony

 ## Recurrent checks

 On a regular basis, the whole PKI usability should be assessed, this means that **all** the following checks should pass or be fixed by an action described in each chapter.

 Checks (and fixes) below should be performed first on the preprod environment, then on prod.
-If fixes are needed, this means running an IN65 on preprod, and then an IN65 on prod.
+If fixes are needed, this means running a ceremony on preprod, and then a ceremony on prod.

 > [!Warning]
 > In order to use scripts on the offline vault, they should be copied and adapted from the directory `templates/` to `src/scripts/`, then added to git and only then, the build of the live bootable media will make these scripts available from the command line on the offline terminal.